grgorien/nvim/README.md

-# Neovim configurations for Fedorah 40
+# Neovim configurations for Fedora 40

 ## After installing neovim e.g (sudo dnf install neovim)
 - Add this repo to your .config or related directory.